jefferya/dspace_api_tools/README.md

   * pytest
   * nox

+## Audience / Wayfinding

+For those interested in the DSpace API usage, [./src](./src/) directory contains some scripts used as part of the migration audit process.
+Examples include:

+* [dsapce_api_experts.py](#dspace_api_exportspy): bulk exporting content metadata (community, collection, item, and bitstream objects) from DSpace using the API and storing as CSV -- we used to audit but could be used for other purposes.
+* Experimental delete item script: [delete_via_api.py](./src/delete_via_api.py)
+* Experimental resource policy creator: [dspace_api_resource_policy.py](./src/dspace_api_resource_policy.py)
+* Experimental bitsream access control tester: [bistream_access_control_test.py](./src/bitstream_access_control_test.py)

+For those interested in our local migration audit process, the [Audit](#audit) section below describes how the local migration audit process evolved locally during the migration from Jupiter(local developed tool) to DSpace/Scholaris.

 ## Audit

 One piece of the migration from Jupiter to Scholaris, in particular the validation stage, is a content audit stage.
 The overview section describes the audit with a following section describing the technical steps to run the audit workflow.